 We hold 4,000 dredge and grab samples, including a large collection of manganese nodules, many of which were recovered by submersibles.
 Our dredge collection spans the globe and we have samples from a variety of tectonic settings.
 Some of these samples have few or no known equivalents on land.

 Below is a map of our entire dredge collection.
-Circled areas have sample suites of particular regional significance and detailed information (including photographs (coming soon)) of dredges from within the outlined areas can be found at links below.
+Circled areas have sample suites of particular regional significance and detailed information (photographs available upon request) of dredges from within the outlined areas can be found at links below.
 [Click on the map for a larger image.]

 Jim D. Hays, circa 1970.